 Capital One launched DevExchange with the motto, “Use our stuff to build your stuff.”
-Like BBVA, they offer the ability to verify identity and move money via API calls.
-They also let third parties connect customers with a view of their Capital One accounts and transactions via tokens rather than credentials.
-In addition, they give third parties the ability to create accounts with Capital One directly within these third-party products.
+Capital One offers the ability to verify identity and move money via API calls.
+It also lets third parties connect customers with a view of their Capital One accounts and transactions via tokens rather than credentials.
+In addition, it gives third parties the ability to create accounts with Capital One directly within these third-party products.
 Use cases include integrating wedding registries with a Capital One account and opening a savings account directly within a money management app.

 Capital One gives businesses the option to use customer data held with Capital One to enroll customers in their service.

 These examples from financial institutions represent the cutting edge in the United States.
 These forward-thinking companies are wisely anticipating the adoption of open finance and are preparing accordingly.

 The use cases for partner APIs are myriad.
 Here are a few that could potentially be partner APIs or public APIs, depending on how things are rolled out.
 In every case, they amplify the banking ecosystem, setting it up to benefit consumers in a variety of industries.

 Currently, many aggregators are using screen scraping to bring financial accounts into a single view.
 This comes with many problems, the biggest of which is that these connections have to be continually updated as organizations update their websites and portals.
 In addition, screen scraping requires passing credentials (username and password), which can put a customers’ security at risk unless careful security protocols are in place.